Saturday, April 28, 2007

 Supreme Court Goes Nuclear

 The irony is that the beneficiary of Monday's ruling won't be wind power, solar power, or any of the other renewable technologies favored by the Green establishment.
 Their economic and technological limitations are too severe for them ever to occupy more than a small niche in the American energy economy.
 Instead, one of the winners from Massachusetts v.
-EPA just may be something that many of the environmentalists who brought the suit have long abhorred: nuclear power.
+EPA just may be something that many of the environmentalists who brought the suit have long abhorred: nuclear power.and

 Nuclear power is on the verge of making a comeback in the United States.
 Thanks to several favorable provisions in the 2005 Energy Policy Act, as well as a streamlined licensing process, it is possible we could see the construction of new plants start within several years.
 The economics for new plant construction are still being worked out, particularly with regard to financing and federal loan guarantees.
-But there can be no doubt that federal efforts to hamstring coal can only help nuclear.
+But there can be no doubt that federal efforts to hamstring coal can only help nuclear.and

 If you think the nuclear industry is happy with the ruling, think again.
 That's because the nuclear "industry," such as it is, consists of investor-owned utilities that own coal-fired power plants in addition to nuclear plants.